kekker/demo/content/docs/scenarios/purchase-order.md

 }
 ```

-## 4. At PrivEth-2 node change the Deal status to Adjusted, add attribute PaymentDate and change attribute DeliveryDate
+## 4. At Seller node change the Deal status to Adjusted, add attribute PaymentDate and change attribute DeliveryDate

 Use `POST`-method call `/api/deals/setstatus`.
 The JSON specification of the new transaction status is indicated as the request data.
 In our case: